 Heat and drought tolerant, this native of the southern Great Plains to Arizona and northern New Mexico makes an excellent plant for rock gardens or border plant in desert gardens especially when massed.
 The plants are low growing and form rounded clumps with narrow gray leaves and honey-scented white daisy-like flowers with a long bloom season.
 Butterflies love blackfoot daisies but deer and rabbits do not.
 Plants thrive in lean, well-drained soil once established.
 Although blackfoot daisies tend to be short-lived, they readily reseed.
+The genus name, Melapodium, may come from the Greek words melas meaning black and podion meaning foot and refers to the color of the stem base and root.
+The common name, blackfoot, is a translation of the botanic generic name.
+Another the theory about the etymology is that it comes from the thame of the mythological Greek southsayer, Melampus.
+The specific epithet, leucanthum. comes from the Greek words leukos, meaning white, and anthemon, meaning flower and refers to the white ray flowers.

 Type: Herbaceous perennial